dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

 to see how much space is available on the disk partitions on your computer/host.

-3. When queried whether to run initialization:
+3.When queried whether to run initialization:

     *Do you wish the installer to initialize Miniconda3 by running conda init?*